 Waldorf students learn the sounds and shapes of the letters of the alphabet through stories, poetry and drama.
 Writing comes before reading, and reading begins when a child is ready.
 First graders create their own readers.
 Starting in second grade, well-selected books serve as readers along with other materials supplied by the teachers.
-Most students are reading by third grade.

 Grades students learn about numbers through stories and games, and learn to count by ones, fives, tens, etc. The four arithmetic operations (addition, subtraction, multiplication, division) are introduced pictorially and in relationship to one another in first grade.